 It wouldn’t be a New Year without a range of forecasts about trends expected to influence the industry.
 From all accounts, wellness will continue to shape the spa industry over the next year.
-As 2017 came to a close, ISPA released its 2017 “US Spa Industry Study,” in which 32 percent of respondents (those from resort/hotel sector and day spas) cited that “wellness, health, and fitness” will have the greatest impact on the spa industry over the next year.
+As 2017 came to a close, ISPA released its 2017 “US Spa Industry Study,” in which 32 percent of respondents (those from the resort/hotel sector and day spas) cited that “wellness, health, and fitness” will have the greatest impact on the spa industry over the next year.

 Just what are some of those wellness trends?
 Spa Executive takes a look at 10 of them to watch.
 Here are some:

-Weed: Due to a change in laws about use (California just joined the handful of states making cannabis legal for recreational use), cannabis is being embraced by the wellness and medical professionals because of its natural medicinal, anti-depressant and mood stabilizing qualities, reports Spa Executive.
+Weed: Due to a change in laws about the use (California just joined the handful of states making cannabis legal for recreational use), cannabis is being embraced by wellness and medical professionals because of its natural medicinal, anti-depressant, and mood-stabilizing qualities, reports Spa Executive.

-Korean Skin Care: Korean skin care is a growing trend in North America.
+Korean Skin Care: Korean skincare is a growing trend in North America.
 South Korea is the eighth largest cosmetics market in the world.
 Products include BB creams, cushion compacts, sheet masks, and the latest “glass skin.”
-(Glass skin looks clear, poreless and translucent).
-Keep your eyes on Korea when it comes to skin care, says Spa Executive.
+(Glass skin looks clear, poreless, and translucent).
+Keep your eyes on Korea when it comes to skincare, says Spa Executive.